 Insurers: approve reimbursement for services related to prediabetes.

 Another use of ICD-10-CM is for keeping statistics.
 The National Center for Health Statistics (NCHS) within the National Institutes of Health (NIH) uses ICD-10 data to monitor population health.
 Having a standard prediabetes ICD-10 code allows the NCHS to know how many people are diagnosed with prediabetes in a given year, and whether that number is increasing.
 These data are valuable when making decisions about funding, such as the decision to reimburse Diabetes Prevention Programs upon seeing the explosion in prediabetes in the population.

 What are the International Code of Diagnostics and ICD-10?

 The International Code of Diagnostics (ICD) is the international system for streamlining medical care.
 The World Health Organization (WHO) has been publishing versions of the ICD since 1948.
 It is now on the tenth version, ICD-10, which has been adopted for use by over 100 countries, including the U.S.

 Compared to ICD-9, ICD-10 has more codes and specificity.
 The former has 14,000 codes, while ICD-10 has over 70,000.
 In ICD-9, prediabetes falls under 790.29: “Other abnormal blood glucose.”
 Sharing this diagnosis include hypoglycemia, hyperglycemia due to steroids, prediabetes, and over 20 other symptoms.

-While ICD-10-M is used for mortality statistics, ICD-10-CM [clinical modification] is used for morbidities, such as prediabetes.
+While ICD-10-M is used for mortality statistics, ICD-10-CM [clinical modification] is used for morbidities, such as prediabetes and prediabetes symptoms.
 It has been used in the U.S. since 2015, and was published by the Centers for Medicare and Medicaid (CMS).